Celayix Home » How to Create a code of conduct for security guards

 Why are codes of conduct necessary?

 Corruption comes in various ways, some more visible than others.
 To minimize misunderstanding and omission, companies should provide an explicit declaration of what is expected from staff, what is and is not acceptable, and how to avoid and deal with contradictory circumstances.
-A universal commitment should back this up with defined behavioural norms.
-Senior officers and officials set an example by establishing standards of behaviour as a critical component of the security sector’s structure.
+A universal commitment should back this up with defined behavioral norms.
+Senior officers and officials set an example by establishing standards of behavior as a critical component of the security sector’s structure.

 A code is also an introductory guide and reference for employees to use in daily decisions.
 A code facilitates ethical and compliance talks, equipping employees to deal with ethical difficulties that arise in the course of their job.
 Moreover, It may also be a helpful reference tool, assisting employees in locating essential papers, services, and other resources linked to ethics inside the firm.